 Minimum Requirements to Apply

 Admissions into a graduate degree is a process shared by the UMass Graduate School and the graduate program.
 To be considered for graduate admission, applicants must meet the requirements of the Graduate School and of the graduate program.

 Graduate School's Minimum Requirements to Apply

 - Bachelor's degree: Applicants must complete a bachelor’s degree from a U.S. college or university accredited by a regional accrediting association; or complete an international degree that is equivalent to a U.S. bachelor’s degree from a college or university recognized and approved by the Ministry of Education or Commission responsible for higher education in the country where the degree is earned.
 If you obtained your degree from a university outside of the U.S., please consult the International Applicants page for more information.

 - English Proficiency: Applicants whose native language is not English must demonstrate English proficiency.
-Applicants are required to provide an official score report.
 For more details consult the International Applicants page.

 Graduate Program Requirements